Pendleton Correctional Facility: 1988-2011

 On May 1, 2004, an unidentified caller phoned the Pendleton Correctional Facility about plans of assaults and escape attempts by the inmates.
 The phone call occurred at a time during which prisoners had set up an eight-step action plan.
 This plan asked inmates to "boycott recreation periods on some days, submit grievances about food portions, visitation privileges, and law library access, and pick days when everyone in a cell house would show up for breakfast, which is optional."
 The phone call, in addition to increasing inmate on inmate violence, prompted the then-Superintendent Zettie Cotton to impose a lockdown on the prison.
 During the lockdown, brown bag lunches were served, classes were not allowed to meet, and visiting hours were cut down.
 The lockdown lasted a total of five months, one of the longest in recent years of any prison in Indiana.

-On October 9, 2008, at 12:39 a.m. during a routine security check, convicted killer was found hanging in his cell.
+On October 9, 2008, at 12:39 a.m. during a routine security check, convicted killer Simon Rios was found hanging in his cell.
 Attempts to resuscitate him were unsuccessful and he was pronounced dead at 1:20 a.m.
 Rios was convicted in October 2007 for the murder of his three children and his wife in Fort Wayne, Indiana in December 2005.
 He also was convicted of raping and killing 10-year-old Alejandra Gutierrez.
 Rios was serving a total of 5 life-terms plus 50 years for the rape and molestation of Alejandra Gutierrez.

-On January 25, 2010, 52-year-old offender was stabbed by another inmate shortly before 1:30 Saturday as offenders were being released to go to recreation.
+On January 25, 2010, 52-year-old offender Charles L Jackson was stabbed by another inmate shortly before 1:30 Saturday as offenders were being released to go to recreation.
 Jackson, who previously lived in Marion, was transported to the facility's emergency room, where he was pronounced dead about 45 minutes later.
 Jackson had been sentenced to 80 years for rape in Grant County.

-On May 28, 2011, was stabbed around 1:45 p.m.
+On May 28, 2011, Timothy Knapp was stabbed around 1:45 p.m.
 Saturday in a segregation unit.
 Officers rushed the victim to the in-house health care center where less than an hour later he was pronounced dead.
 Knapp had been serving a three-year sentence for an arson conviction in Marion County.

-On July 16, 2011, was attacked by two offenders around 6:30 a.m.
+On July 16, 2011, Daniel Dewitt was attacked by two offenders around 6:30 a.m.
 Saturday when the offenders, all housed in the facility's "H" cell house, were being released to the gym for recreation.
 The offenders stabbed Dewitt several times in an act of gang violence and he was pronounced dead at a local hospital hours later.
 Dewitt was six months into a 17-year sentence for dealing in a controlled substance and a ten-year sentence for being a felon in possession of a firearm.